bslabs/anypiamac/README.md

 I (Brendan Shanks) ported the 2015.1 version to Xcode and Intel.

+Note: `.pia` files created with older Mac versions of the Detailed Calculator must be converted to use UNIX line endings before this version can read them.
+This can be done by opening the `.pia` file in TextWrangler, Xcode, or another text editor and re-saving the file with UNIX line endings (LF) rather than Mac line endings (CR)

 NOTICE: I am not an employee of the Social Security Administration and this source code/binary is provided with NO WARRANTY and NO GUARANTEE OF ACCURACY